Useful information

 Oslo’s main airport, Oslo Airport, Gardermoen (OSL), is located about 50 km north of the city and is well-served by international and domestic flights.
 There are direct flights to Oslo from most major cities in Europe, as well as select destinations in North America and Asia, covering a total of 100 direct destinations.

 From the airport, the Flytoget airport express train is the fastest way to reach Oslo Central Station (Oslo S) and Jernbanetorget, taking just 20 minutes.
-Alternatively, Vy trains offer a slightly slower but cheaper option, taking 23 minutes.
+Alternatively, Vy trains offer a slightly slower but much cheaper option, taking 23 minutes.
 Tickets for Vy trains can be purchased via the Vy app, ticket machines, or the Ruter app.
 Ruter tickets also include access to buses, trams, and the metro within the selected area zone.

 Airport buses operated by Flybussen provide additional options, though they take longer.